ChileanVirtualObservatory/asydo/README.md

     TODO

-### Dependencies ###

- * scipy
- * numpy
- * matplotlib
- * astropy
- * pysqlite (python 2)
+This will also install a `dbCreator.py` script that we will use in the next step.

 ### Database ###

-To create the database, go to /src/db and run dbCreator.py.
-By default, it will download a .csv from our server, and import it to a SQLITE database.
+To create the database, run `dbCreator.py` in your terminal.
+By default, this it will download a .csv from our server, and import it to a SQLITE database.

 If you want to import your spectral lines, we currently support 2 ways of doing this:
-  * *By Custom .CSV*: To use this option, you must run dbCreator.py with the flag "-C", followed by the path to your .CSV
+  * By Custom `file.csv`: To use this option, you must run `dbCreator.py -C /path/to/file.csv`

-  * *By Query to a SLAP service*: To use this option, you must run dbCreator.py with the flag "-T", followed by the URL to the service.
+  * By Query to a `SLAP` service: To use this option, you must run `dbCreator.py -T [ServiceURL]`

-By default, the script will download the lines in range from 88 Ghz to 720 Ghz (the ALMA spectral Band) If you want to use a custom range you must add to the previous instruction the flag "-R", followed by you custom range in the format "minimal\_frequency:maximum\_frequency"
+By default, the script will download the lines in range from **88 Ghz to 720 Ghz** (the ALMA spectral Band)

+If you want to use a custom range you must add to the previous instruction: ` -R minfreq:maxfreq`